AFM-analysis/PyJibe/docs/tutorials/t01_paam_gels.rst

   *force-modulation* feedback mode.
 The gel is not probed in *contact* mode, but in a mixture between contact mode and intermittend mode (See the NanoWizard User Manual v.
 4.2, sec.
 5.7.).
-Maybe this ringing is not visible for the compliant gels, because of the setpoint at 6nN (The setpoint likely defines the amplitude of the force-modulation feedback mode and for the compliant gels, this amplitude is below the noise level).
+Maybe this ringing is not visible for the compliant gel, because of the setpoint at 6n N (The setpoint likely defines the amplitude of the force-modulation feedback mode and for the compliant gels, this amplitude might be below the noise level).

-- Stiff gels get a better rating than compliant gels with the *zef18 + Extra Trees* rating scheme (please see :ref:`the nanite rating workflow
+- The stiff gel gets a better rating than the compliant gel with the *zef18 + Extra Trees* rating scheme (please see :ref:`the nanite rating workflow
   <nanite:sec_rating>` and :cite:`Mueller19nanite` for how rating works).
   Of course, this observation is misleading - it nicely illustrates a limit of machine learning.
 The *zef18* training set was created using zebrafish